 Well after leaving my job I knew my next big step was finding a home that I would be living in for at least a year.
-The challenge was finding a used RV in my budget, had to be a diesel, was dependable and something I could handle and manage.
+The challenge was finding a used RV in my budget, had to be a diesel, was dependable, and something I could handle and manage.
 So my thought was finding something no bigger than 28 ft.
 I came to Portland to see my son over Thanksgiving and shop for an RV.
 He found this one on craigslist at a family-owned business in Estacada…. a 1993 Sun Voyager by Gulfstream with a Cummins Diesel and Allison transmission.
 I liked it right away, but it was 34 feet!
-Is this something I could handle? it’s as big as a bus……… but I liked it, it was very nice inside, comfortable, roomy and lots of storage.
+Is this something I could handle? it’s as big as a bus……… but I liked it, it was very nice inside, comfortable, roomy and had lots of storage.
 So the next thing I needed to do was to make sure it was dependable.
 I asked the owner if he was open to me getting an independent mechanic to look at it.
 He had no problem with that and actually encouraged it.
 They wanted their customers to feel comfortable and confident in what they were buying and knew what they were getting.
-I found a mechanic nearby and he only charged me a $100.00 to check it out from top to bottom.
+I found a mechanic nearby and he only charged me $100.00 to check it out from top to bottom.
 Everything worked and was in good operating and running condition.
-They only had to replace a vent/fan that was broke.
+They only had to replace a vent/fan that was broken.
 During the few days, the mechanic had the RV and was checking it out I spent those days still looking and hunting for an RV.
 I wanted to be sure I was getting what I wanted and checking out my options.
-After a few days of checking craigslist for new listings, visiting a few RV dealers and making phone calls to RV dealers I just was not finding anything else.
+After a few days of checking craigslist for new listings, visiting a few RV dealers, and making phone calls to RV dealers I was not finding anything else.
 So I was very happy when I found that everything checked out on this RV and I was able to make an offer and seal the deal.